 Indefinite-lived intangible assets include certain domestic airport slots at American's hubs and international slots and route authorities.
 Indefinite-lived intangible assets are not amortized but instead are assessed for impairment annually on October 1st or more frequently if events or circumstances indicate that the asset may be impaired.
-As of December 31, 2017 and 2016, American had \$1.9 billion and \$1.8 billion, respectively, of indefinite-lived intangible assets on its consolidated balance sheets.
+For both periods as of December 31, 2018 and 2017, American had \$1.9 billion of indefinite-lived intangible assets on its consolidated balance sheets.